 Bahamas Biocomplexity Project

-The BBP was interested in understanding how this growing MPA network may affect people and marine ecosystems and, in turn, how both human and ecosystem dynamics may influence the effectiveness of networks of protected areas.
-Although the work focuses on the Bahamian archipelago, many of the results have widespread relevance to MPAs in coral reef ecosystems around the world.
+Our goal was to understand how the growing MPA network may affect people and marine ecosystems and, in turn, how both human and ecosystem dynamics may influence the effectiveness of networks of protected areas.
+The BBP was divided into several working groups made up of researchers from multiple collaborating institutions to tackle the diverse components of the system.